France

 All new degree programmes/courses must be submitted to prior accreditation to be funded

-This applies to 2 other countries: The Netherlands, Spain
+This applies to 3 other countries: Croatia, The Netherlands, Spain

 40% Introduction of programmes at Master's level